 June is the start of the high summer season in Rome, and the Eternal City rings it in right, with some of its most important festivals and events.
 And while June is a busy month in Rome, you'll still find less dense crowds than in July and August, and milder weather overall.

 Here's a list of the top events in Rome in June.
 Note that June 2, Republic Day, is a national holiday, so many businesses, including museums and restaurants, will be closed.

-The city's Rose Garden is open to the public during May and June, usually through about June 23 or 24.
-Via di Valle Murcia 6, near the Circus Maximus.
+The city's Rose Garden is open to the public during May and June, usually through about the second or third week of June.
+The garden is on the Aventine Hill as Via di Valle Murcia 6, not far from the Circus Maximus.

 Corpus Domini (Early- to mid-June)

 Exactly 60 days after Easter, Catholics celebrate Corpus Domini, which honors the Holy Eucharist.
 In Rome, this feast day is typically celebrated with the mass at the cathedral of San Giovanni in Laterano followed by a procession to Santa Maria Maggiore.
 Many smaller towns hold an infiorata for Corpus Domini, creating carpets with designs made of flower petals in front of the church and along the streets.
 South of Rome, Genzano is a good town for flower petal carpets, or head north to the town of Bolsena on Lake Bolsena.